What Watt is What?

 Compact Fluorescent Lamps (CFLs)

-LED lighting is the most efficient type of lighting system currently available for domestic use.
+LED bulb is the most efficient type of bulbing system currently available for domestic use.
 Technological advances, continuing cost reduction, rapid product innovation and diversity make it almost inevitable that LEDs will be the predominant form of lighting in the near future.

 LEDs – the Wise Choice for a Brighter Future

-When looking at the average life span of LED, conventional incandescent and CFL light bulbs, it is crystal clear to anyone why LED lighting is by far the best solution.
-An average CFL’s lifespan is approximately 8,000 hours, whereas incandescent light bulbs only light for about 1,000 hours.
+When looking at the average life span of LED, conventional incandescent and CFL bulbs, it is crystal clear to anyone why LED is by far the best solution.
+An average CFL’s lifespan is approximately 8,000 hours, whereas incandescent bulbs only focus for about 1,000 hours.
 LED technology, on the other hand, has an average lifespan of an impressive up 45,000 hours or more.
-This means that if you used the light for six hours a day it would last over 20 years – quite possibly longer than you might live at the property!
+This means that if you used the solar energy for six hours a day it would last over 20 years – quite possibly longer than you might live at the property!

 LED bulbs help you save money on your electricity bills